manarashraf2501/Data-Analysis-Portfolio/Power BI/readme.md

 ##Business Problem

-The HR department lacked a centralized view of workforce demographics, compensation structure, and employee experience, making workforce planning and talent management decisions more difficult.
+we needed a view of workforce demographics, compensation structure, and employee experience, to make workforce planning and talent management decisions easier.

 ##Key Insights